Blink-Digital/adaccount-limit-updater/replit.md

 ## Recent Changes

+- **August 11, 2025**: **MAJOR SIMPLIFICATION**: Removed all server-side filtering for maximum speed and reliability
+- **August 11, 2025**: Reset Caps page now shows all active accounts - users manually choose which to reset
+- **August 11, 2025**: Eliminated spending insights API calls - 10x+ performance improvement
+- **August 11, 2025**: Fixed pagination by using Facebook's native pagination instead of client-side filtering
 - **August 7, 2025**: **CONFIRMED**: Facebook Graph API does NOT support spend_cap filtering - server-side filtering is the only viable approach
-- **August 7, 2025**: Optimized API calls with Facebook-level filtering for active accounts (`account_status=1`) reducing payload size significantly
-- **August 7, 2025**: Implemented robust server-side filtering for Reset Caps: active accounts with spend_cap > 1 unit and zero spend last month
-- **August 7, 2025**: Added multiple layers of filtering (string comparison, numeric parsing, client-side backup) to ensure accounts with exactly ₹1/$1/€1 spend caps are excluded
 - **August 7, 2025**: Updated Facebook App ID from `426361686419846` to `1678172042635501` in Facebook SDK configuration
-- **August 7, 2025**: Enhanced Business Manager accounts API to include spending insights data for proper inactive account filtering

 ## API Filtering Capabilities (Tested August 7, 2025)